 “Ugh.
 Well, yeah then, I guess that must have been it.
 When I got here, there were these two dead guys on the floor.
 Huge mess.
 Put them both in the kitchen, but uh-”

 Twil wasn’t exactly a master of misdirection, or of concealing her emotions.
-Her eyes flicked to the closer door to the disused sitting room.
+Her eyes flicked to the closed door to the disused sitting room.

 I followed her gaze.
 “I thought you said you put them in the kitchen?”